Pharmacists can now widen their reach

 “The Pharmacy Act now allows ownership of pharmacies of five instead of two.
 And we know that it’s for the big boys and girls.
 We know who these people are and we know many of them are supporting FijiFirst.
 We know their names.”

-He adds this is being done to expand the reach of pharmaceutical services, particularly to the most remote areas of Fiji.
+He adds, that this is being done to expand the reach of pharmaceutical services, particularly to the most remote areas of Fiji.

 Meanwhile, the Medicinal Products Amendment Bill was also passed in parliament this parliament.

-Doctor Waqainabete says the Bill seeks to transfer the licensing of importers, wholesalers, and pharmacies which imports, distribute, or retails medicines of the Fiji Medicinal Board to the FCCC.
+Doctor Waqainabete says the Bill seeks to transfer the licensing of importers, wholesalers, and pharmacies that import, distribute, or retail medicines of the Fiji Medicinal Board to the FCCC.

 “We work very well with them.
 They are not being us to actually check if this amoxicillin – that is the part of the Board.
 They are not being asked to check whether this is a real pharmacist or not that still remains the Board’s function.”